 - 8th has retired from three of last five races

 |Grid||Last Win||Last Podium||Last Points||Last DNF||Best Finish|

-The driver starting from second has won two of the last four Mexican Grands Prix.
+The driver starting from second has won two of the last five Mexican Grands Prix.
 Both times it has been Max Verstappen who has taken the honours, becoming the first driver to take back-to-back wins at the circuit.
-Furthermore, the second grid slot has supplied a top two finish in all of the last seven eight here (since 1991).
-Aside from this, the grid slot has provided a further two wins and another two runner-up places.
+Aside from Verstappen’s wins, the grid slot has provided a further two wins – in 1964 and 1988 – and eight runner-up finishes.
 With no non-finishes from this slot since 1987, it’s one of two grid slots to share the longest finishing streak at the track.

 In 2019, Lewis Hamilton became the first driver to win the Mexican Grand Prix from third on the grid since Jacky Ickx in 1970.
 It was also the first time that the driver starting here has finished on the podium since F1’s return to Mexico.
 Max Verstappen also won from third on the grid in 2021.
 The grid slot has had five wins in total, one more than second on the grid.

 In five of the last six Mexican Grands Prix, the driver starting in the fourth grid slot has finished on the podium.
 Daniel Ricciardo took the final podium spot from fourth on the grid in 2016, Valtteri Bottas and Sebastian Vettel finished as runners-up in 2017 and 2018 respectively and Sergio Perez has taken the final spot on the podium from fourth on the grid in the last two races at the track.

 Fourth is a position which has had two wins – for Denny Hulme in 1969 and Gerhard Berger in 1986.
 The position has had more non-finishes than any other grid slot in the top nine.
 When the driver starting here has reached the end of the race, they have never finished in a position outside of the points.